EECS150/project_skeleton_fa21/spec/checkpoint1.md

 You will have to implement 2 CSR instructions to support running the standard RISC-V ISA test suite.
 A CSR (or control status register) is some state that is stored independent of the register file and the memory.
 While there are `2^12` possible CSR addresses, you will only use one of them `tohost = 0x51E`).

-The `tohost` register is monitored by the RISC-V ISA testbench (`isa_testbench.v`), and simulation ends when a non-zero value is written to this register.
+The `tohost` CSR is monitored by the RISC-V ISA testbench (`isa_tb.v`), and simulation ends when a non-zero value is written to this register.
 A CSR value of 1 indicates success, and a value greater than 1 indicates which test failed.

 There are 2 CSR related instructions that you will need to implement: